“Shame on you!”

 (Sadly, shame is often used in parenting.
 I have never felt the need to bully or shame my children into doing what I ask.
 No one needs that!)

 The way I see it, there are two things others might attempt to shame me for:

 2) what I have (or have not) done.

 My actions and my decisions have been consciously done (or not done) and consciously made.
-They may not have always stemmed from solid thinking or have been well-reasoned, but on some level, they were me doing what, to me, seemed best for whatever my goals were in that moment given the information I had at that time.
+They may not have always stemmed from solid thinking or have been well-reasoned, but on some level, they were me doing what, to me, seemed best in that moment given the information I had at that time.